Praveensv11/Praveensv11/README.md

 <h1 align="center">Hi 👋, I'm Praveen</h1>
-<h3 align="center">I've been enjoying web development for the first time ever since i built my first Django project "Tasks".
+<h3 align="center">I've been enjoying web development for the first time ever since i built my first Django project.
 I'm currently on the look out for a role in backend web development, ideally writing python or Javascript.
 I'd especially love to work at a startup on a tight knit team where i can make an impace quickly.
 If you're hiring.
 Let's chat!</h3>

-- 🔭 I’m currently working on [Connect](https://github.com/Praveensv11/Connect)
+- 🔭 I’m currently working on SkillCheckup(https://github.com/Praveensv11/SkillCheckup.git)

 - 📫 How to reach me **praveensv799@gmail.com**